CaughtByAmaze/amaze-roblox-autoexec/README.md

-- ESP + Fly LocalScript (Roblox)
+ESP + Fly LocalScript (Roblox)

-- Summary: Client-side ESP and fly controls.
+Client-side ESP and fly controls.
 Highlights other players using Highlight , displays username and distance below their character, and provides a smooth fly toggle with basic jitter to avoid perfectly constant motion.
 Streaming-safe: reliably attaches to players as they join, die/respawn, and leave.

 Features
 - ESP highlights all other players and shows USERNAME [Xm] below the character.